Tensorpack trainers contain logic of:

 It must respect variable scopes:

 The name of any trainable variables created in the function must be like “variable_scope_name/custom/scopes/name”.
 Don’t depend on name_scope’s name.
+Don’t depend on some tensor’s name.
 Don’t use variable_scope’s name twice.

 The creation of any trainable variables must respect reuse variable scope.
 To respect variable reuse (i.e. sharing), use